sharansangolagi1010/Data_science_salary_prediction-/readme.md

 ## data science salary predicition project
-# import the essential lib of python
+# import the Essential lib of python
 # import the lib of sklearn
 # import the data set
 # performing the descriptive stats